Rojohasina-R/hello-world/README.md

 My first repository

 Hi there!
-My name is John Doe!
+My name is Rojo!
+That's the first time I use GitHub.